Syed25794/Syed25794/README.md

 - 📫 You can reach out to me at **syedgulmohammad25794@gmail.com**

 - 📄 Do you want to know more about me?
-Click here.. [https://drive.google.com/file/d/1fa8CTWOXEmGO-y5mtrBLlIEezJKu243d/view?usp=share_link](https://drive.google.com/file/d/1fa8CTWOXEmGO-y5mtrBLlIEezJKu243d/view?usp=share_link)
+Click here... https://drive.google.com/file/d/1KRF-SsFVbdR1vRCoFec3_odivSie-q30/view?usp=sharing

 </br>